Financial Knowledge for Kids – At Every Age

 Early Elementary School Milestone: Assist with Real Financial Decisions

 Activity: Your elementary aged child will enjoy assisting you in making real financial decisions.
-Turn your next grocery shopping trip into a learning experience by having them clip coupons with you before you go, make a grocery list (so you don’t over-shop), or create a budget for your next foot shopping trip.
+Turn your next grocery shopping trip into a learning experience.
+Have them clip coupons with you before you go, make a grocery list (so you don’t over-shop), or create a budget for your next foot shopping trip.
 At the store, give them a product to find and tell them to look for the best value.
 Explain what you do at the store to save money and find the best deals.
 Show your child how buying on sale, using coupons, or buying generic brands saves your family money.

 Older Elementary School Milestone: Savings Accounts and Compound Interest